 - if you are using your primary place of residence to secure investment debt you must realise that a downturn in investment returns or value could place your home in jeopardy – eg: a margin call for which you have no funds to cover

 Asic offers a very useful mortgage comparison tool.

 The cutting edge interest rate discount of 2 years ago may be very ho-hum today

 Many borrowers realise that their current home loan is not as competitive as they once thought and decide to look at at a mortgage refinance.
 This may simply be result of your current lender not passing on full RBA rate cuts and this means their standard variable interest rate creeps up.
 This may also mean that your discount is the same but the base has moved.
 In other cases lenders may be enjoying access to cheaper funds for example from off-shore and this allows them to offer larger discounts than they could previously.
 One of big down sides to the loss of ‘customer loyalty’ is that the lenders only offer these new bigger discounts to new clients and often ignore their existing customers.

-As your mortgage broker we can try to negotiate a better rate with your current lender often with a good outcome as the lenders know that we will only be recommending them to new clients based on how well they treat their existing clients.
+Your mortgage broker can try to negotiate a better rate with your current lender often with a good outcome as the lenders know that we will only be recommending them to new clients based on how well they treat their existing clients.
 However some lenders simply refuse to budge on interest rates.
 They know that a borrowers think a mortgage refinance can be a tedious and expensive process and they rely on this complacency to keep their margins.
-However we refinance mortgages every day of the week and we know who is performing and who isn’t.
-We also know the short cuts to ensure the existing lender has minimal excuses for delay.

 A mortgage refinance can save you thousands every year

-We won’t refinance your mortgage unless we are certain that there is a clear benefit for you, that isn’t just our pledge, it is now the law!
+By law your broker won’t refinance your mortgage unless they are certain that there is a clear benefit for you, that isn’t just our pledge, it is now the law!